|Sue and Scott, our new world travel friends from the US with whom we spent the evening.|

-The highlight of the evening was hearing about Susan and Scott’s worldwide adventures.
-Although unlike us, staying in countries for extended periods of time, they may stay as little as one to three days, seldom staying more than one week.
+The highlight of the evening heard about Susan and Scott’s worldwide adventures.
+Although, unlike us, staying in countries for extended periods of time, they may stay as little as one to three days, seldom staying more than one week.

-In the beginning of our planning, we decided against short stays of less than a few weeks, when we felt we’d become tired of constant travel days.
+At the beginning of our planning, we decided against short stays of less than a few weeks, when we felt we’d become tired of constant travel days.
 That’s worked for us.
-For them, it’s been enriching although they’re now expressing interest in staying for longer periods.
+For them, it’s been enriching, although they’re now expressing interest in staying for longer periods.

-We shared various tidbits of information between us including; tours in Africa, international health insurance, VPN benefits and on and on.
-The conversation couldn’t have been more enjoyable with this delightful couple with whom we have no doubt, we’ll stay in touch as we continue on after this cruise ends.
+We shared various tidbits of information between us, including; tours in Africa, international health insurance, VPN benefits, etc. The conversation couldn’t have been more enjoyable with this delightful couple with whom we have no doubt; we’ll stay in touch as we continue after this cruise ends.

-Yesterday, at breakfast, we met two women who’d sadly lost their husbands, now traveling together.
-As it turned out they’ll be sailing with us on May 17th on the Celebrity Solstice nine-night cruise to Alaska.
+Yesterday, we met two women who’d sadly lost their husbands at breakfast, now traveling together.
+As it turned out, they’ll be sailing with us on May 17th on the Celebrity Solstice nine-night cruise to Alaska.
 We look forward to seeing Diann and Helen (another Helen) on this upcoming cruise.

-Tonight, most likely we’ll share the evening with friends Ulla, Ray, Julie and Terry with whom we’ve spent many evenings, always having a fabulous time.
-Tomorrow night, we’ll spend the evening with new friends Alice and Nate, another world-travel-experienced couple, much younger than us.
-Here again, we love sharing mutual stories of our adventures.
+Tonight, most likely, we’ll share the evening with friends Ulla, Ray, Julie, and Terry, with whom we’ve spent many evenings, always having a fabulous time.
+Tomorrow night, we’ll spend the evening with new friends Alice and Nate, another world-travel-experienced couple much younger than us.
+Here again, we love sharing the mutual stories of our adventures.

 May your day bring you face to face with interesting and entertaining people…just like YOU.